Article written by

 5. The Unique Opportunities:

 Law school is unique in that law students have the chance to work on disputes and other matters that they may not necessarily encounter in their post-law school practice.
 For instance, some law schools have Supreme Court clinics, where you and your colleagues are able to work on litigation that is pending before the U.S. Supreme Court.
-Those opportunities are exceedingly rare to practicing attorneys, no matter how many years they are removed from law school.
+Those opportunities are exceedingly rare for practicing attorneys, no matter how many years they are removed from law school.
 Ultimately, law students are able to learn about the practice of law through unique, interesting opportunities that they often would not encounter in the “real world.”

 With all of that said, law school isn’t all positive.
 Here are some of the negative aspects of attending law school.